China Acknowledges Sale Of Advanced Missile Technology To Pakistan

 India and Pakistan have been locked in a nuclear arms race since the two countries openly conducted nuclear weapons tests within days of one another in May 1998.
 Since that time, their respective rocket and missile programs have also proceeded swiftly, frequently raising tensions in the South Asian region.

 On Thursday, India's Defense Minister Nirmala Sitharaman announced the successful launch of a supersonic cruise missile, the BrahMos, jointly developed by India and Russia.
-One version of an anti-ship missile, and the army also has fielded its own variant.
-India is working on yet another version that could be launched from an Sukoi Su-30 fighter jet.
+One version is an anti-ship missile, and the army also has fielded its own variant.
+India is working on yet another version that could be launched from a Sukoi Su-30 fighter jet.

-China — which also views India as a regional rival — has long been recognized as the covert benefactor of Pakistan's nuclear weapons and ballistic missile programs, providing technical know-how and expertise.
+China, which also views India as a regional rival, has long been recognized as the covert benefactor of Pakistan's nuclear weapons and ballistic missile programs, providing technical know-how and expertise.

 Last year, Pakistan deployed a Chinese-made low-to-medium altitude air defense system (LOMAD).

-But the latest public statement by Beijing of a deal with Islamabad for such sensitive technology is rare — and possibly meant as a signal to New Delhi, with whom it has had recent border tensions and possibly the U.S., which has increasingly tilted toward India in recent decades, especially amid what is viewed as Pakistan's tepid commitment to shutting down Islamic extremism.
+But the latest public statement by Beijing of a deal with Islamabad for such sensitive technology is rare — and possibly meant as a signal to New Delhi, with whom it has had recent border tensions, and possibly the U.S., which has increasingly tilted toward India in recent decades, especially amid what is viewed as Pakistan's tepid commitment to shutting down Islamic extremism.

 In January, President Trump tweeted that Pakistan had given the U.S. "nothing but lies [and] deceit" in exchange for billions of dollars in foreign aid.